c-layer/contracts/tutorials/21-TokenFactory.md

 As everyone is free to use the factory, there is a rule which prevent the token to be immediatly transferrable upon deployment.
 Core compliance operator may review and approve the token as follow.
-Please note, that a token without compliance (and or no rule engine) will be directly usable.
-If this is the case, then thhe token delegate configuration should be made in a way that it does not impact existing token.
+Please note, that a token without compliance (with or without no rules engine) will be directly usable.
+If this is the case, then the token delegate configuration should be made in a way that it does not impact existing token.

 ```javascript
    await factory.approveToken(core.address, token.address)